Student Teaching in Chicago

 In additional to the financial aid offered by Wheaton College, the Education Department has a number of generous scholarships that support teacher candidates.
 Generally they are available to Juniors and Seniors and Graduate/MAT students.
 Criteria may vary, but each scholarship is described here.
 Applications are due March 1 for the following academic year, with awards announced the final week of the spring semester.

-Students can also gain valuable experience by teaching and counseling elementary and middle school children for up to four weeks at HoneyRock.
+Students can also gain valuable experience by teaching and counseling elementary and middle school children during the summer at HoneyRock.
 A significant number of education students enroll in this 2-10-week program each summer.
 Key benefits include: holistic personal development, distinct educational philosophy, leadership and ministry training, major and general education credit, and significant financial savings.